Checks

 expected_value_key JSONPathStr | NotProvided JSONPath to extract expected value from trace.

-key str Required JSONPath to extract the actual value from the trace.
+target_key str Default: "trace.last.outputs" JSONPath to extract the target value from the trace.

 normalization_form str | None Default: "NFKC" Unicode normalization: "NFC", "NFD", "NFKC", "NFKD".